What Treatments Are Used In Myopia Management?

 If you opt for a corrective solution (glasses or contact lenses), consider using atropine drops.
 They are perfectly suited for young children and have few to no side effects.

 Not sure which option to go with?
-Speak with Dr. Marianne Hopkins, who will advise you on the best myopia treatment for your child.The Myopia Management Centre at Dr. Hopkins & Associates serves patients in Niagara-on-the-Lake, Niagara Falls, Welland , St. Catharine, and throughout Ontario.
+Speak with Dr. Marianne Hopkins, who will advise you on the best myopia treatment for your child.Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharines, Ontario and surrounding communities.